 ~

 Striving for perfection is an unattainable reality.
-Perceived perfection is a relative concept according to one’s social and cultural viewpoint.
+Perceived perfection is a relative concept, depending on one’s social and cultural viewpoint.
 Ideas of perfection can and will always remain a relative ideal.
 Often equated with ambition, we aim to go above and beyond to attain the accolades given to only the highest achievers, the most beautiful, or those with athletic prowess.
 Emphasis is placed on perfection when, in truth, perfection is unreachable.

 Humans are flawed, yet we are the essence of perfection within these flaws: each is a unique specimen.
 The pursuit of perfection ceases when we understand we are already perfect within our perceived imperfections.

-Reaching perfection is an underlying anxiety of those with imposter syndrome, defined as the persistent inability to believe that one’s success is deserved or has been legitimately achieved.
-It is prevalent among successful people because we cannot honor ourselves and our self-worth.
-Yet, it cannot occur if we embrace the truth that we are enough as we are.
-An original cannot be an imposter of itself.
+Reaching perfection is an underlying anxiety of those with impostor syndrome, defined as the persistent inability to believe that one’s success is deserved or has been legitimately achieved.
+It is prevalent among successful people because we often struggle to honor ourselves and our self-worth.
+Yet, it cannot occur if we do not embrace the truth that we are enough as we are.
+An original cannot be an impostor of itself.

-Striving for perfection suggests we can achieve a state of flawlessness without any deficits, faults, or blemishes.
+Striving for perfection implies that we can attain a state of lawlessness, devoid of any deficits, faults, or blemishes.
 But, unfortunately, this is a unicorn; it doesn’t exist.
-If we could somehow reach that state of flawlessness, we would also be an outcast, unreachable, and intolerable.
-No one likes to be around someone who professes to be perfect.
+If we could somehow reach that state of flawlessness, we would also be outcasts, unreachable, and intolerable.
+No one likes being around someone who claims to be perfect.
 It highlights our deficiencies and removes any commonality we have.
-We want to see the mess and humanness, the struggle, the fears, ups and downs, and feelings.
+We want to see the mess and humanness, the struggles, the fears, the ups and downs, and the feelings.

 So why do we strive for perfection when, in actuality, we don’t like those who act as if they are?